How to setup Content Delivery API with Entra ID (formerly Azure AD) and OpenIDConnect

 <PackageReference Include="EPiServer.ContentManagementApi" Version="3.9.0" />

-Step 2: Update Startup.cs file
+Step 2: Update the Startup.cs file

 var clientId = "YOUR CLIENT ID";